Getting started

 if t == 0:

-return int(main.get("AGE"))
+return int(policy.get("AGE"))

 elif t % 12 == 0: